fanux/cattle/README.md

 ```

 ## Resource Seize
+Resource Seize is complex, a Resource Seize scale task must has those argument:

+* constraint : what node resource you want to seize.
+* inaffinity : what container resource you want to seze.
+* applots    : run how many container on one node.
+* priority   : high priority can seize low priority resource.

+If the free node is not enough( free-node-num * applots < need-scale-up-number), will tick the seize.
+What is a free node?
+The node don't have the inaffinity containers.

 User `affinity:xxx!=xxx` will stop those containers witch priority is below then scale up service.

 Suggest there are four nodes with `GPU=true` label in our cluster.
 There are 2 services: online and offline.
 The MIN_NUMBER of offline is 1, onlie has higher priority 1 and offline has lower priority 9.